xianzuwu/Niagara/README.md

 python -m datasets.preprocess_realestate10k -d data/RealEstate10K -s test
 ```

-## Download and evaluate the pretrained model
+## 🧩Download and evaluate the pretrained model

 We provide model weights that could be downloaded and evaluated on RealEstate10K test set: